Pantheon Rome Tickets – How to visit the Pantheon and avoid the queue

 What is the Rome Pantheon?

-The Pantheon Rome is an architectural masterpiece which has been in continuous use since its dedication around 126 AD.
+The Pantheon in Rome is an architectural masterpiece which has been in continuous use since its dedication around 126 AD.
 As such, it’s also one of the best-preserved ancient Roman buildings.

 The Pantheon is in the heart of ancient Rome facing the Piazza della Rotonda, a lively square.
 Completed during the reign of Emperor Hadrian, the dedication is said to have taken place around 126 AD.